wblewis7/btbw_mcmc_data/README.md

 ### elev_val

-The mid elevation at each plot (m ASL).
+The middle elevation of each study plot (m ASL).

 ### first_year